nodejs/node/doc/guides/maintaining-npm.md

 been released.
 Once the "next" version has been promoted to "latest" the PR should be updated as necessary.

-Two weeks after the "latest" release has been promoted it can land on master assuming no major regressions are found.
+One week after the "latest" release has been promoted, it can land on master assuming no major regressions are found.
 There are no additional constraints for Semver-Major releases.